-If the platform can’t create metric or can’t sell it to advertisers, media planners will evaluate the platform with existing metrics that will certainly paint it in an unflattering light.
+If a platform can’t create metric or can’t sell it to advertisers, media planners will evaluate the platform with existing metrics that will certainly paint it in an unflattering light.

-To illustrate how a metric can be at odds with a new platform, consider Google Search.
 When Google entered it’s shiny object phase the dominant metric in digital ad buying was cost-per-thousand ads delivered, or CPM.
 Media properties were paid every time they showed someone an ad, regardless of the outcome.
-If Google’s fortunes were tied to CPM there would be a strong incentive for Google to show you more pages and keep you on their site longer — in short, deliver worse search results.
+If Google stuck with CPM and never sold in a new metric, there would be a strong incentive to show users more pages and keep them on their site longer — in short, deliver worse search results.

-Thankfully, Google adopted a lesser-used metric called cost-per-click, or CPC, which billed the advertiser every time a user clicked on an ad, leaving Google’s site.
+Thankfully, Google adopted a lesser-used metric called cost-per-click (CPC) which billed the advertiser every time a user clicked on an ad, leaving Google’s site.
 This wasn’t difficult to sell to media buyers.
 The only limiting factors at the time were lack of organizational structure to manage ‘click’ campaigns and companies not knowing what to do with web traffic once they had it.

 CPC aligned the incentives for Google, who was financially encouraged to be the most efficient search engine.
 The more you used Google to search, the more opportunities Google had to serve you the right ad.
 This resonant cycle unlocked a deluge of dollars for Google, growing them into a giant.

 While Google found a metric that fit, most platforms aren’t so lucky.
 Usually they invent metrics they’re unable to sell to the market or forget to find a metric at all.
 They wake up one morning and discover they’re no longer a shiny object, are being valued with measures they can’t perform against, and there’s little runway left.
-If there’s no time to find and sell the right metric (or the market isn’t buying the ones you have) it’s probably time to sell.
+If there’s no time to find and sell the right metric (or the market isn’t buying the ones you have) your window for monumental success has closed.

 Attempting to perform against existing currencies will undercut your platform, devalue what makes you unique, and lead you on a road to irrelevance.